-Milkweed and aphids, they just go hand in hand.
-If you’ve brought milkweed into your gardens to help support the Monarch population, chances are, you’ve had to put up with aphids.
-And having to put up with them is really all you can do sometimes.
-These little, yellow insects converge under the leaves and line themselves up the stems, making your milkweed look like a super highway crammed with little yellow taxi cabs.
-Aphids can make your milkweed look a sickly.
-They pierce the plant and suck its juices.
-If you have a ton of aphids they’ll be secreting their sticky honeydew all over the leaves of your milkweed.
-This thin, sticky layer coats the leaves of milkweed, robbing it of its ability to absorb essential nutrients.
+If you’ve ever brought milkweed into your gardens to help support the Monarch population, chances are, you’ve had to put up with aphids.
+These tiny, soft-bodies insects converge under the leaves of milkweed, line up the stems, and make your milkweed look like a super highway crammed with yellow taxi cabs.
+Aphids pierce the plant’s veins and suck out its life-giving juices.
+They’ll secret sticky honeydew that coats the leaves of your milkweed, robbing the leaves of their ability to absorb essential nutrient

 See what we mean by “super highway”?
 Aphids clone themselves at an alarmingly rapid pace, which is why early detection is crucial to rid yourselves of these little suckers!